rhyven/VirshXMLDump/README.md

 VirshXMLDump
 ============

-A simple BASH script to export the XML definitions of all virsh-defined Virtual Machines on the system
+A simple Python script to export the XML definitions of all virsh-defined Virtual Machines on the system